microservices, event-driven architecture, apache kafka, distributed systems, asynchronous messaging, data streaming

 Schema Evolution

 As your system evolves, event structures change.
-Schema registries (like Confluent Schema Registry) enforce compatibility rules and enable consumers to handle multiple event versions gracefully.
+Schema registries enforce compatibility rules and enable consumers to handle multiple event versions gracefully.
 This prevents breaking changes from cascading through your system.

-Tools like Conduktor help manage these complexities by providing visual monitoring of event flows, schema validation, and data governance capabilities across your streaming infrastructure.
+Tools like Conduktor provide visual monitoring of event flows, schema validation, and data governance capabilities across your streaming infrastructure.
+Teams can use self-service capabilities to request and manage Kafka topics with proper governance guardrails, making it easier to track schema evolution and enforce compatibility rules.

 Implementation Challenges